View Sterling Peterson's Obituary on https://thebrunswicknews.com/ and share memories

 Sterling Tappan Peterson, loving son, grandson and brother, died Feb.
 6 at the age of 41.

 Tappan was born on July 12, 1978, to John Stephen Peterson and Anna Maria Garrison in Douglasville.
-He was immediately diagnosed with Spina Bifida with Hydrocephalous and given a life expectancy of two years.
-He received a degree in computer aided drafting from the College of Coastal Georgia, and went on to teach himself computer animation.
+He was immediately diagnosed with spina bifida with hydrocephalous and given a life expectancy of two years.
+He received a degree in computer aided drafting from College of Coastal Georgia, and went on to teach himself computer animation.

+He is survived by his father and stepmother, John and Cathy Peterson; mother, Anna Garrison; aunt, Gale Peterson; aunt, Nancy Maunder; uncle, Harry Peterson; brother, Ben Ransom; sister, Peggy Peterson; and maternal grandmother, Mary Tappan Garrison.

-A memorial service will be held on Feb.
-29 at Christ Church, Frederica, 6329 Frederica Road, St. Simons Island, GA at 3 p.m.
-Reception to follow in the Parish Hall.
-In lieu of flowers, please remember Tappan with an act of kindness toward another person.
+A memorial service will be held at 3 p.m.
+Feb.
+29 at Christ Church Frederica, 6329 Frederica Road, St. Simons Island, Ga.
+A reception will follow in the parish hall.

+In lieu of flowers, please remember Tappan with an act of kindness.

 Family-placed obituary